fpirotti/lasPhotoCamSIM/README.md

 **-zCam \<height value in meters\>**: *default=1.3m* \n\t- height of camera - NB this is in absolute height with respect to the point cloud, so if your point cloud is normalized (e.g. a canopy height model) then 1.3m will be 1.3m from the ground.

 **-zenCut \<Zenith angle in degrees\>**: *default=89* \n\t- At zero (0) degrees zenith angle the direction points directly upwards, at 90 degrees it points at the horizong.
 Thus 90 degrees zenith angle potentially will intercept  million of points: a smaller Zenith angle will ignore points lower than that angle (e.g. setting at 85 degrees will cut-off points that are below 5° from the horizon) .

+### OUTPUT

+  1. a CSV file with the file name  appended with  *.out* and file contents of original camera locations file with appended column with gap fraction values.
+  2. If *-orast*  is set, one ESRI GRID ASCII text file that can be loaded in a gis software.
+One file per plot.
+Center of grid is geolocated at camera position, but of course the size is not scaled.

 **Examples**